 "Whitman made it known that he had ambitions to go on the tower," Halstead said.
-"His psychiatrist was not compelled at the time by the law to let law enforcement know he was dangerous."
-Today psychiatrists, doctors, lawyers and clergy are required by the law inform authorities if someone wants to hurt someone else The shooting at Texas also resulted in the Los Angeles Police Department developing the first Special Weapons and Tactics team.
+"His psychiatrist was not compelled at the time by the law to let law enforcement know he was dan- Today psychiatrists, doctors, lawyers and clergy are required by the law inform authorities if someone wants to hurt someone The shooting at Texas also resulted in the Los Angeles Police Department developing the first Special Weapons and Tac- Today, Texas is adequately On August 1, 1966 Charles trained in how to respond to an active shooter, Halstead said.